winitzki/scall/tutorial/programming_dhall.md

 We take some unknown type `r` and implement `T` as a pair of types `r` and `r → F r`.
 To hide the type `r` from outside code, we need to impose an existential quantifier on `r`.

-So, the mathematical notation for the greatest fixpoint of `T = F T` is `T = ∃ r. r × (r → F r)`.
+So, the mathematical notation for the greatest fixpoint of `T = F T` is `GFix F = ∃ r. r × (r → F r)`.

 The corresponding Dhall code uses the type constructor `Exists` that we defined in a previous section.
 To use `Exists`, we need to supply a type constructor that creates the type expression `r × (r → F r)`.
 We will call that type constructor `GF_T` and use it to define `GFix`: